-For the final chapter in our summer series with Naturally L&A, Heidi and I set our sights to the northern portion of the county for a highly anticipated escape to The Addington Highlands.
+For our next sumer time excursion in Lennox & Addington, my partner Heidi and I set our sights to the northern portion of the county for a highly anticipated escape to The Addington Highlands.
 There, we would spend three days exploring the splendid scenery of Bon Echo Provincial Park.
 From hiking, kayaking and scenic boat tours to delicious local food and beyond - get ready for our biggest Lennox & Addington adventure yet!

 Without further delay, join us and be completely immersed in the immaculate verdant expanse of #BonEcho.